refinedev/refine/documentation/blog/2023-05-03-react-date-picker.md

 In this article, we’ll show you how to implement a date picker using the ‘react-datepicker’ library and how to customize the date picker’s appearance and functionality for your use case.

-# React Date Picker

-‘react-datepicker’ is a lightweight library with a lot of features.
+[`react-datepicker`](https://www.npmjs.com/package/react-datepicker) is a lightweight library with a lot of features.

-To build a simple date picker, all you need to do is import the custom component and set two props.
+To build a simple React date picker, all you need to do is import the custom component and set two props.
 Advanced features require only a little more time.

 ## Create a Datepicker